Best Places To Retire In Arizona 2020 | Retirement Communities

 Add To Your Peoria Bucket list

-Below is a list of things that you will want to add to your bucket list that are located in Peoria.
+Below is a list of things that you will want to add to your bucket list that is located in Peoria.
 Cactus League Spring Training It is time for you to be able to play hooky from work and go to a Cactus League spring training game.
-The trick to be able to get tickets on the day that you want to mark work off of your to-do list is to simply be flexible.
+The trick to being able to get tickets on the day that you want to mark work off of your to-do list is to simply be flexible.
 The weekday games that are earlier in March will have the biggest selection of seats.
 The best seat selection is normally for games that are in West Valley, where the 9 teams will play in stadiums in Maryvale, Phoenix, Goodyear, Surprise, and Peoria.
 Information: Peoria Sports Complex

 Challenger Space Center Arizona Get ready to experience the disorientation and exhilaration of spaceflight on a 2-hour simulator space mission at the Challenger Space Center Arizona that is located in Peoria.
 The center has a flight deck that has more than $1 million in technology which includes a mission control room that is similar to the Johnson Space Center in Houston.
 There is also a gift shop that carries the best selections for books and science games.
-The Challenger Space Center Arizona is actually home to tires from the Discovery STS-121, a 10-foot shuttle Atlantis display, a life sized Iridium satellite model, and more.
-Believe it or not the exterior of the building is also futuristic and spacey and it even has a reflective panel that is very beautiful at sunset.
+The Challenger Space Center Arizona is actually home to tires from the Discovery STS-121, a 10-foot shuttle Atlantis display, a life-sized Iridium satellite model, and more.
+Believe it or not, the exterior of the building is also futuristic and spacey and it even has a reflective panel that is very beautiful at sunset.
 Information: Challenger Space Center Arizona

 Turf Soaring School Step away from the traffic and the average daily grind and head up into the blue sky at the Turf Soaring School.
 This place has graceful sailplanes that will soar silently over Lake Pleasant Rd. and Arizona 74.
-Climb on into the cockpit for lessons during anytime during the week or take a 20-minute ride.
+Climb on into the cockpit for lessons during any time during the week or take a 20-minute ride.
 Information: Turf Soaring School

 Polar Ice During the peak of summer, take time to escape the heat at Peoria’s Polar Ice.
 This ice rink will offer you open skating, skating lessons, ice hockey for adults and youths.
 Check out their website, which will often have a free introductory lesson.
 Information: Polar Ice

-Lake Pleasant Lake Pleasant happens to be a 10,000 acre area that is tucked into a rugged desert area within the Northwest Valley.
+Lake Pleasant Lake Pleasant happens to be a 10,000-acre area that is tucked into a rugged desert area within the Northwest Valley.
 Fishermen and boaters know about this wonder, but hikers should also stop and take note.
 The Pipeline Canyon Trail goes around the western shore.
-This 2 mile trail will lead you to a bridge that is across Pipeline Cove that is home to blue herons and white billed American coots.
+This 2-mile trail will lead you to a bridge that is across Pipeline Cove that is home to blue herons and white billed American coots.
 There are also plenty of kayakers that show up for Paddle Fest.
 Information: Lake Pleasant

 Dillon’s Although it looks like an overgrown farmhouse, Dillon’s has been drawing customers with fragrant pork ribs that are smoked over pecans and grilled perfectly.
 The meat is tender, but not mushy.
 During the winter months, Dillon’s serves Arizona Chili made from smoked brisket, peppers, tomatoes, pinto beans, and onions or a heart Southwestern Smoked Stew.
 Information: Dillon’s